iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.innovatise.rctcbc___5.17/report.md

 > No option to book as just public I dont want a membership<br> :date: __2020-10-17 05:45:37__

 > No option for this is English?!
 We're not all Welsh speakers!<br> :date: __2020-09-28 11:03:54__

-> Terrible just terrible only gives Welsh language with no option to switch no clear signpost to register as a new member.
-Eventually get to the end of the process and it's corrupted and throws you all the way out Rubbish.
-Waste of time<br> :date: __2020-09-24 18:33:43__